thadeetrompetter/alouatta/pages/index/01-Welcome.md

 Welcome to the site of Hostel Alouatta!

 ## A paradise in Costa Rica

-Imagine a safari tent in a green garden full of fruit trees.
-Surrounded by birds, iguanas and _alouatta's_ (howler monkeys).
+Imagine a safari tent in a green garden full of fruit trees, surrounded by birds, iguanas and _alouatta's_ (howler monkeys).
 A walk down the road brings you to a beautiful, quiet beach.

 We have found this paradise on earth, and we'd love to share it with you.